-Tithing is one of the concrete pillar teachings of the modern church.
+Tithing is one of the concrete pillar teachings of the modern church and has been deeply ingrained in many church-goers.
 So, naturally, this one is guaranteed to ruffle some feathers.
 It is not my intention to stir up arguments, rather it is my desire to accurately teach scripture and perhaps help course-correct people who have been confused, hurt, or misled by the institutional church.

-Due to the hot topic nature of this subject, I wanted to be thorough.
-So, grab some coffee and enjoy!
-If you want the quick version, skip to point #7.
-If you intend to respond, please read the whole thing. 🙂
+Due to the hot topic nature (and misunderstanding) of this subject, I wanted to be thorough.
+So, grab some coffee and dig in! 🙂

 </ END ALERT >

 What if I told you the first Christians did not tithe?
 That tithing was not in the early church until Constantine reintroduced the Jewish practice some 300 years later, the Catholic church adopted it by the 6th century, and so on?
 What if I showed you that the Bible, and Jesus Himself, do not teach tithing for us today?

 I have faithfully tithed ever since I started earning a paycheck as a teenager.
 Growing up in church, I was taught that we’re supposed to give ten percent of our income back to God.
 But, in the last couple years, I started thinking more about this idea: where the money actually goes and how it’s used, how ministry (and “church”) could be done differently, and ultimately, wanted to see for myself what God’s Word says about tithing.

 There are several popular passages commonly misused today by many preachers regarding tithing.
 These scriptures are being taught out of context and binding listeners to a misunderstanding of God’s Word.
 Sadly, it reminds me of when Jesus scolds the religious Pharisees for mishandling God’s Word and burdening God’s people (Matt 23:4).